“In and through Community lies the salvation of the world.” M. Scott Peck

 Misperception 2: If we try hard enough, over time, a community will work itself out.

-There are a number crucial elements to get right in building a new community and missing a major one can sink a new project, if not initially, then eventually.
-Over time, things don’t actually just work themselves out, but instead people tend to burn out and leave, and the community eventually disintegrates.
+There are a number of crucial elements to get right in building a new community and missing a major one can sink a new project, if not initially, then eventually.
+Over time, things don’t actually just work themselves out, but instead people tend to burn out and leave, and the community disintegrates.

 Misperception 3: The community does not need to be “spiritual.”

-Living in true community, is by definition, a spiritual practice.
+It depends how you define “spiritual,” but we’d argue that living in true community, is by definition, a spiritual practice.
 For a true community to succeed, individual members need to make a deep commitment to supporting the needs of others and the community as a whole.
 This involves adjusting one’s priorities, letting go of personal biases, and accepting certain tradeoffs.